gqgunhed/nginx-cases/moinmoin/README.md

 # Moinmoin Wiki

+I really like MoinMoin Wiki (https://moinmo.in/) because it stores all pages/content within a subdirectory structure and not in a database.
+That makes it easy to maintain and move.
+And it is written in Python ;-)

-This is based on the official documentation at https://moinmo.in/HowTo/UbuntuQuick#Nginx_Installation, but for FreeBSD 10.1-RELEASE.
+This guide is based on the official documentation at https://moinmo.in/HowTo/UbuntuQuick#Nginx_Installation, but for FreeBSD 10.1-RELEASE.
 The wiki will be placed into /usr/local/www/wiki and served through nginx at http://webserver/wiki/.
 Static content will be served directly through nginx, not through moinmoin wiki itself.

 Please check all scripts and patch files before running/applying them to your environment.